corinzarkowski/458-essay-economies/README.md

-# Elitism in Skiing: An Analysis of Affordability and the Shifting Primary Demographics of Skiing
+# Elitism in Skiing: An Analysis of the Affordability and Shifting Primary Demographics of Skiing
+---
 You are expected to write an essay which analyzes a digital-geography-related project (e.g., web map, smart dashboard, geo-narrative, etc.).
 You are aiming for no less than 1500 words coalescing around the examined digital-geography project and readings from this quarter.

 Through writing this essay, you are expected to use the learned knowledge and skills from this course to holistically examine the project's functions and critically reflect upon its social, political, or economic implications.
 This essay should be focused on the specific project you are analyzing, and must include the following features: